SAP-archive/BUILD/Contributing.md

 We welcome innovations and improvements to Project Norman, including contributions to documentation, examples or test cases, optimizations, new features and enhancments to existing features.

+However, before you do any work beyond conceptual, we recommend you post an Issue with the label User Story on the Issue Tracker.
+When a core developer contacts you, discuss the proposed enhancement with them.

 If you don't know exactly what you'd like to contribution, why not see if there is something on the in the Issue Tracker back log you find interesting.
 If you see something, why not give it a go?
-However, to ensure you are not wasting your valuable time, contact one of our core developers through the mailing list and discuss the proposed enhancement with them.

-***!!!We do not accept proposal for new features through the Issue Tracker.
-They will be removed!!!***

 For guidelines on contributing a new feature or enhancement to existing features, please refer to <a href="#How Do I Make Changes to Product Norman Sub-Projects?">   How Do I Make Changes to Product Norman Sub-Projects?</a> section.